O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 #### Script 3 features:
 - Adjusts GNPS-generated molecular networks in Cytoscape using Python (py4cytoscape)
-- Imports node table with additional data, create pie charts, adjust style, label compound names
+- Imports node table with additional data, creates pie charts, adjusts style, and labels compound names
 - Aligns data analysis results from MZmine3, MetaboAnalyst, and GNPS
 - Filters metabolite features in the Cytoscape network based on possible metabolites of interest (ie: highly detected in EXP samples and not in CTRL samples)
 - If desired, searches data for specific compounds based on m/z and RT (with set +/- cutoffs), such as the standard ABMBA and the possible anaerobic gut fungal metabolite baumin (Swift et al. 2021).